Farg0k/flutter_tv_media3/README.md

 *   **Native Window:** The player runs in a separate Android `Activity`.
 This ensures the best possible performance and access to low-level system features.
 *   **Separate UI Engine:** The user interface (UI) for the player is written in Flutter and runs in a separate, isolated `FlutterEngine`.
-*   **Programmatic Control:** Interaction with the player from your main application is done exclusively programmatically via the `AppPlayerController` singleton.
+*   **Programmatic Control:** Interaction with the player from your main application is done exclusively programmatically via the `FtvMedia3PlayerController` singleton.
 *   **D-pad and Touch Control:** The player UI is designed for D-pad (remote control's directional pad) navigation and also supports touch input(mouse).
 ### Important Limitations